-House training your puppy can be really frustrating, but it doesn’t have to be!
+Potty training your puppy can be really frustrating, but it doesn’t have to be!

 The litters I’ve taken care of for people had potty trained themselves by the age of five and a half weeks.
-So it’s possible to successfully house train your puppy in a short period of time.
+So it’s possible to successfully potty train your puppy in a short period of time.

 If you break it down into two parts, it’s a piece of cake.
 This means you need to monitor carefully and communicate clearly with your pup.

-Part 1 – Monitor Your Puppy to Avoid Accidents
+Step 1 – Monitor Your Puppy to Avoid Accidents

 Prevent accidents by monitoring your puppy whenever she’s out on the loose in your home.